-The estimated cumulative net anthropogenic GHG emission reductions shall be adjusted at each point in time to account for uncertainty as indicated in the module X-UNC14.
-X-UNC calculates an adjusted value
+The estimated cumulative net anthropogenic GHG emission reductions shall be adjusted at each point in time to account for uncertainty as indicated in the module X-UNC.
+X-UNC calculates an adjusted value for $C{REDD}$ for any point in time.
+This adjusted $Adjusted\C{REDD, t}$ shall be the basis of calculations at each point in time in equation 8.

-The adjusted value for $C{\textit{REDD}, t}$ to account for uncertainty shall be calculated as: